Experts speak out about the need to amend Article 15 of the Draft Law on VAT

 Mr. Duoc gave an example, enterprise A is a fertilizer manufacturer and chemical trader.
 If fertilizer goods are subject to 5% VAT and chemicals are subject to 10% tax rate, enterprise A will not be refunded.
 Meanwhile, enterprise B only produces fertilizers and does not do business in other industries, but is refunded.
 Thus, it will be unfair to enterprises in the same industry.

-Therefore, the term "only" will limit the subjects eligible for tax refunds and does not ensure fairness for businesses in the same industry that produce goods and provide services subject to 5% VAT...
+Therefore, the term "only" will limit the subjects eligible for tax refunds and will not ensure fairness for businesses in the same industry that produce goods and provide services subject to 5% VAT...

-Further analyzing this, expert Nguyen Van Duoc said that taxpayers must separately account for the production and business activities of goods and services subject to 5% VAT to be refunded.
-In case it is not possible to separately account for the VAT amount of the production and business activities of goods and services subject to 5% VAT, VAT will be refunded according to the ratio of revenue from production and business activities of goods and services subject to 5% VAT to total revenue in the period, but not exceeding 5% of total revenue from production and business activities of goods and services subject to 5% VAT.
+Analyzing further on this, expert Nguyen Van Duoc said that taxpayers must separately account for the production and business activities of goods and services subject to 5% VAT to be refunded.
+In case the VAT amount of the production and business activities of goods and services subject to 5% VAT cannot be separately accounted for, the VAT will be refunded according to the ratio of revenue from the production and business activities of goods and services subject to 5% VAT to the total revenue in the period, but not exceeding 5% of the total revenue from the production and business activities of goods and services subject to 5% VAT.

 The above regulations on calculating the amount of tax refund and controlling the amount of tax refunded are similar to those for taxpayers with export activities and domestic business activities and have been applied stably for many years.

-Therefore, Mr. Duoc proposed to remove the word "only" to allow tax refunds for subjects producing and trading goods and providing services subject to 5% VAT in accordance with the nature, but must "offset with other taxable goods and services", and at the same time must "allocate" the VAT amount according to the tax rate of 5% compared to the total goods and services of the taxpayer.
+Therefore, Mr. Duoc proposed to remove the word "only" to allow tax refunds for the subjects of production and business of goods and provision of services subject to 5% VAT in accordance with the nature, but must "offset with other taxable goods and services", and at the same time must "allocate" the VAT amount according to the tax rate of 5% compared to the total goods and services of the taxpayer.

 Lawyer Nguyen Tien Lap, Arbitrator of Vietnam International Arbitration Center.